4.4. Validation - Multiple Debris Impacts on a Raised Structure - Digital Twin (OSU LWF)

 Warning

-4.1.4.
+4.4.4.
 Analysis

-When the simulation job has completed, the results will be available on the remote system for retrieval or remote post-processing.
+When the simulation job has been completed, the results will be available on the remote system for retrieval or remote post-processing.

 Retrieving the results.zip folder from the Tools & Applications Page of Design Safe starts by navigating to the designsafe-ci.org website.
 Login and go to Use DesignSafe / Tools & Applications